nih-cfde/usecases/use-cases/multi-compare-custodian.md

 Jon is a leader at the Common Fund, and wants to build summary tables of Common Fund assets for use in both tracking progress and for finding gaps that should be filled by future initiatives.
-They would like to use the CFDE dashboard to download simple tables or graphs that show what assets exist, and where.
+They would like to use the CFDE interface to download simple tables or graphs that show what assets exist, and where.

 Using a web browser, Jon uses a point and click interface to get a matrix of